-Non-financial criteria:
+Extra-financial criteria:

-The portfolio's investment universe is the MSCI ACWI index, the iBoxx Euro Corporates Overall index, the ICE BofA Euro High Yield index and the Bloomberg Barclays Global Treasury index; portfolio stocks not included in these indices will be added to the initial investment universe.

-The Management Company may select securities which are not included in the benchmarks that make up its investment universe, while ensuring that the indices selected are relevant benchmarks for the SICAV's ESG rating.
+The portfolio's investment universe is the MSCI ACWI index, the iBoxx Euro Corporates Overall index, the ICE BofA Euro High Yield index and the Bloomberg Global Treasury index; portfolio stocks not included in these indices will be added to the initial investment universe.
+The Management Company may select securities which are not included in the benchmarks that make up its investment universe.
+However, it will ensure that the benchmarks chosen provide an appropriate basis of comparison for the UCI's ESG credentials.